Virtual Team Building for Remote Workers

 - At the end of the two hours, use a video conference call to share virtual tours of the newly-decorated office spaces!

 Nate explains that the contest lets each team member “envision each other in their respective workspaces and make it feel like everyone is part of each other’s office design.”

 The office decoration activity combines the personal sharing of an icebreaker question with self-expression, competition, and cooperation.

 “It will help develop a rapport among the team,” he explains.
 “Everyone feels a connection to the group and gets to know the various personalities better.”
 Nate also suggests offering a prize for the best design such as a gift card or afternoon off.

-Mark Slack, Marketing Director for the Taiwan-based software company, Taroko, says the answer to team building solutions for his remote team was simple: video games.
+Mark Slack, Marketing Director for the Taiwan-based software company, Taroko, says the answer to team building solutions for his global team was simple: video games.
 “It might seem like an unusual answer, but it works for our company because we’re all a bunch of nerds that love Nintendo.”
 Mark adds, “because we’re based in Taiwan, but create software for American audiences, we have quite a few remote workers living in the United States.
 As it turned out, all ten of our remote workers had a Nintendo Switch.”

 By using something employees already had, Taroko found an inexpensive, popular activity with competition and cooperation already baked in.
 Mark says the team hosts Mario Kart 8 tournaments at the office but also schedules times to play online with remote teams using the voice chat app Discord.
 “That way, we can talk trash to each other and keep the bond strong.”

 Every major gaming console today has online multiplayer features capable of letting you invite remote workers.
 The downside is every virtual worker will need their own console.
 PC-based video games may be a better solution since all remote workers will have a desktop or laptop available.